 Airbus has Beluga, and Boeing has Dreamlifter, which is a 747 jumbo jet that has been transformed to transport sections of the 787 Dreamliner.
 Currently, there are four Dreamlifters flying around.
 As you can see from the image, it’s not a very beautiful-looking plane, which Scott Carson, the president of Boeing Commercial Airplanes, apologized for the late Joe Sutter (who designed the 747s) for ruining his original creation.

 (Image source: Planespotters.net)

-The Antonov An-225 Mriya puts all aircrafts to shame in it’s size and weight.
-Built by the Soviet Union, Antonov has been flying since 1988, and can be seen all over the world—especially at airshows.
+The Antonov An-225 Mriya puts all aircraft to shame in its size and weight.
+Built by the Soviet Union, Antonov has been flying since 1988 and can be seen all over the world—especially at airshows.
 This beast can carry 640 tonnes (equivalent to placing 50 cars inside), has six engines, and has a wingspan of 288.7 feet (88 meters).
-It was initially constructed to transport the Buran spaceplane, but is now used for commercial transport.
+It was initially constructed to transport the Buran spaceplane but is now used for commercial transport.